ArthurHoaro/web-thumbnailer/README.md

 ## Thumbnail configuration

-There are 2 ways to setup thumbnail configuration:
+There are 2 ways to set up thumbnail configuration:

   * using `WebThumbnailer` helper functions as shown in *Usage* section.
   * passing an array of settings to `thumbnail()` while getting a thumbnail.